5 tips to relieve joint pain

-Though we at MCJR specialize in joint replacement surgery, we always recommend you try these remedies first to relieve your joint pain before considering a joint replacement.
+Though the physicians at MCJR specialize primarily in joint replacement surgery, we always recommend you try these non-surgical remedies first to relieve your joint pain before considering a joint replacement.
 Many joint pain issues can be remedied or completely fixed by taking care of your joints with these tips:

 1. Rest